simblantejane2006-beep/porfolio/README.md

 - I prefer to learn in a fun way
 - Prefer to study with others than self study
 - Prefer to study in school
-- Scared to ask something 'cause I think they will make fun of me</br>
+- Scared to ask something 'cause I think they will make fun of me<br>

 | School Level | Name of School |
 |--------------|----------------|